European stocks recover from Covid lockdown fears

 Airbus fell 2.7 per cent after chief executive Guillaume Faury told a French radio station that the situation with airlines was worse than expected.

-Deutsche Bank slipped 1 per cent after an executive told Reuters it plans to shutter one in five branches in Germany.
+Deutsche Bank slipped 1 per cent after an executive said it planned to shutter one in five branches in Germany.

-The S&P 500 and the Nasdaq edged higher in early trading on Tuesday, led by a bounce in shares of Amazon. com, while uncertainty over more US fiscal stimulus kept trading in Dow constituents muted.
+The S&P 500 and the Nasdaq edged higher in early trading on Tuesday, led by a bounce in shares of Amazon, while uncertainty over more US fiscal stimulus kept trading in Dow constituents muted.

-Amazon jumped 2.7 per cent after Bernstein upgraded its stock to “outperform”, saying the company will continue to receive a boost from premium subscribers and third-party merchants even beyond the pandemic.
-Microsoft, Alphabet and Facebook, which together fuelled a Wall Street rally since a coronavirus-driven crash in March, rose between 0.7 per cent and 1.8 per cent.
+Amazon jumped 2.7 per cent after Bernstein upgraded its stock to “outperform”, saying the company would continue to receive a boost from premium subscribers and third-party merchants even beyond the pandemic.
+Microsoft, Alphabet and Facebook, which together fuelled a Wall Street rally since a coronavirus-driven crash in March, rose 0.7-1.8 per cent.

 Tesla fell 6 per cent after chief executive Elon Musk warned about the difficulties of speeding up production as an expert cautioned the carmaker’s increased reliance on large-scale aluminium parts could bring new manufacturing challenges.